-Verne Troyer, a talented actor that many can recall from Austin Powers and the Surreal Life, was found dead from alcohol intoxication, showing up on many headlines as suicide.
-Because the disease of alcoholism, or now known through the DSM as substance use disorder, hurts and baffles many, it continues to raise the question as to the responsibility of media, studios and management to make sure that this doesn’t happen again.
-Not that blame can be placed on anyone except the person who has been affected by it, but because the alcohol antics on the show depicted the actor on a stupor, which may have brought many laughs, but today there is nothing but sadness and heartfelt emotions for the loved ones, cinema and a world that loses one more person to a disease that affects more people than car crashes, yet we still prefer to pay more attention to a Tesla autonomous car crash than to an epidemic that hurts so many Americans and people worldwide.
+Verne Troyer, a talented actor that many can recall from Austin Powers and the Surreal Life, was found dead from alcohol intoxication.
+The news showed up on many headlines as suicide.
+The disease of alcoholism, or now known through the DSM as substance use disorder, hurts and baffles many.
+Alcohol abuse continues to raise the question as to the responsibility of media, studios and artist management.
+This doesn’t need to happen again.
+Not that blame can be placed on anyone except the person who has been affected by it, but because the alcohol antics on the show depicted the actor on a stupor.
+It may have brought many laughs, but today there is nothing but sadness and heartfelt emotions for the loved ones.
+Cinema and a world lost one more person to alcoholism that affects more people than car crashes, yet we still prefer to pay more attention to a Tesla autonomous car crash.
+The alcohol use disorder epidemic is hurting so many Americans and people worldwide.

 Do studios care?
 Was there any intervention or notice to management or family after seeing Troyer stumble on the Surreal Life?
 Im pretty sure there wasn’t.
 There seemed to be fans reaching out by social media, even himself accepting there was a challenge.
 But theres money to be made until there isn’t.
 Whitney Houston, Tom Petty, Prince…the list goes on.
 We speak about opiates, fentanyl, a drug not known by mainstream media, and we hide behind the darkness of mental health, but little or no speak about the attention placed to the artists when there was a yellow or sign of something needing help.